dcit202Andriod/DCIT202-Group33/README.md

 Features

-SQL functionality: Elorm(elormatefoe)
+SQL functionality: Elorm(elormatefoe),Aileen(itsaileeno)

 Helped with the Design interface of the application and some minor debugging when with regards to adding clickability to the application: Rayan Ahmed Ali

 Layout: Frank(frankoappiah)

-SQL functionality: Aileen(itsaileeno)
+SQL functionality: